RAHenriksen/NGSNGS/README.md

 ~~~~
 NB! the adapter sequences are only concatenated to the reads, if the inferred cycle length from quality profiles is greater than the fragment length, the poly-X tail is only added if the sequence with adapter length is still below the cycle length (Cycle length - fragment length - adapter length = 150 - 80 - 65 = 5).

-## Limitations
-As of release v0.9.2.1 NGSNGS has the following restrictions on fragment length simulations (-l,-ld,-ld) and the modifications which can be performed on the fragment.
-These will be addressed in future releases.
-1) The upper limit of fragment lengths is 10000
-2) When simulating deamination fragments below 30 nucleotides will not be deamination
-3) When simulating deamination fragments above 1024 will not be deaminated in the 3' end with the complementary G>A substitution

 ## Read ID
 All formats shares a similar read ID structure
 ~~~~bash